 Are you a night owl when it comes to eating?
 It might be time to stop eating before sleep as it can have significant impacts on your health and well-being.
 In this paragraph, we’ll delve into why you should stop eating at night, exploring reasons such as weight gain, changes in appetite, snacking habit, and the increased risks of developing different diseases.
 Discover how adjusting your nighttime eating habits can lead to a healthier you.

 1. Weight gain

-2. Changes in appetite
+2. Changes in apetite

 3. Higher chances of snacking (mostly unhealthy)

-4. Increased risks of getting heart disease, stroke, and diabetes
+4. Increased risks of getting heart disease, stroke and diabetes

 How long should you wait to sleep after eating?